For Retail Leaders & Commercial Directors

 Retail & Expansion, EK Netherlands

-Questions retail leaders ask
+Questions retail leaders ask before they buy

 Is this a sustainability project or a marketing project?

-See the business case for your store network
+Run the numbers for your store network